Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/commands/Get-Commands.md

     public bool Execute()
     {
-        List<string> commands = (List<string>)args["commandsList"];//This is when the Variable Name in the Get Commands Sub-Action is `commands` string message = "Commands Avaliable to you: ";
+        List<string> commands = (List<string>)args["commandsList"];//This is when the Variable Name in the Get Commands Sub-Action is `commands` string message = "/me Commands Avaliable to you: ";
         bool bot = false;
         int messageMax = 495; //Limit is 500 on Twitch, 200 on YouTube..
 I took a few off as a safety measure. for (int i = 0; i < commands.Count; i++)